datacarpentry/OpenRefine-ecology-lesson/_episodes/05-save-export.md

 - "Save an OpenRefine project."
 - "Export cleaned data from an OpenRefine project."
 keypoints:
-- "Data can be exported from OpenRefine or the whole project saved."
+- "Cleaned data or entire projects can be exported from OpenRefine."
+- "Projects can be shared with collaborators, enabling them to see, reproduce and check all data cleaning steps you performed."
 ---

 # Learning Objectives